-- 1. In a study of outcome achievement, "The measure of this assessment is the Elevator Pitch 3 assessment from the ENT 1000 Introduction to Entrepreneurship course, where the benchmark of 70% of students will illustrate a proficiency of 70% or higher within this assessment during the 2018-2019 academic year." the goal that 70% of students will illustrate a proficiency of 70% or higher was met for the overall score.
-No data was available to measure the achievement for the rubric dimensions. - 2.
-Only online sections of the course were run during fall 2019, so no comparison between online and traditional artifacts could be completed. - Only one site ran courses for fall 2019 (FSW Online) so no cross-site comparison could be completed. - 4.
+In a study of outcome achievement, "The measure of this assessment is the Elevator Pitch 3 assessment from the ENT 1000 Introduction to Entrepreneurship course, where the benchmark of 70% of students will illustrate a proficiency of 70% or higher within this assessment during the 2019-2020 academic year." the goal that 70% of students will illustrate a proficiency of 70% or higher was met for the overall score.
+No data was available to measure the achievement for the rubric dimensions.

+- 2. In a comparison between online and traditional artifacts the mean score and percentage meeting achievement are both higher for traditional artifacts.
+Differences in the means were found to not be statistically significantly different. - 3.
+In a comparison by site, the mean score and percentage meeting achievement are all above the stated goals for each site.
+Differences in the means were tested for significance using an analysis of variance (ANOVA) and were found to not be statistically significantly different. - 4.
 Assessment analysis utilizing these rubric criteria began in spring 2019.
-A longitudinal study will begin with data collection following spring 2020.
+A longitudinal study will begin with data collection following fall 2020.